rafaumeu/pocket-api/README.md

 └── docker-compose.yml
 ```

+---

 ## 🧪 Running Tests

 ```bash
 yarn test
 ```

+---

 ## 📚 API Documentation

 API documentation is available at `http://localhost:3000/docs` when running the development server.
+The documentation includes request/response schemas generated from Zod definitions.

+---

 ## 🛡️ License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

 ## 🤝 Contributing